 A glance up from the rim of your planteur (a mix of tropical fruit juice, rum, cane sugar with a kick of cinnamon) and you will see the island of Marie Galante.
 Marie Galante is accessible by ferry boat and one leaves several times a day from Pointe-a-Pitre.
 Besides the fine white sand of Plage Vieux Port and Plage Feuillere on this “place for beautiful waters”, you will find plenty of sugar cane.
 This island that locals call “the pancake” has perfect conditions for growing sugar cane – not too wet and not too dry, which in the Caribbean means rum production.
 There are nine distilleries in Guadaloupe and three of the best are on the island of Marie Galante.
 As if Marie Galante isn’t laid back enough, try slowing down even more by taking a ride on an ox cart, the historical means of transporting cane.

-- Guadeloupe is a French island and uses the EURO as their currency.
+- Guadeloupe is a French island and uses the EURO as its currency.
 Also, bring your European adapters for your electronics!

 - The Internet is almost nonexistent, so just relax and enjoy the beach on your Guadeloupe holidays!